Riahiamirreza/cpp_packet_sniffer/README.md

   - then run `g++ list_all_devices.cpp -lpcap -o list.out`
   - for seeing at available devices on network run `./list.out`
-  - the run `sudo ./pcap.out <deivice-name> <number-of-packets-to-capture> <log-level>` for example:
+  - the run `sudo ./pcap.out <deivice-name> <number-of-packets-to-capture> <log-level>`

+for example:
     `sudo ./pcap enp3s0 50 3`

+this will capture 50 packets on device enp3s0 with and log levels are at level info.